theNewbieClub-MAL/gfxEncyclopedia/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Currently, GFX section on The Newbie Club use Google Docs for the documentations.
+Currently, GFX section on [The Newbie Club][malClub] use Google Docs for the documentations.
 However, due to limitation on the software itself, we decided to make new one and made our documentation to be public.

-This project contains different information that will help staff as a graphic designer and/or card deliverer for The Newbie Club.
+This project contains different information that will help staff as a graphic designer and/or card deliverer for [The Newbie Club][malClub].

 ### Built With